 As business owners and brand designers, we intuitively know that being memorable and unique is far more powerful than blending into the background.
 Creative businesses that want to stand out from the crowd know that differentiation is essential.
-Yet, as our design agency expands and works with more and more interior designers and various other creative entrepreneurs, we notice that differentiation has become less of a priority, as the trend towards ‘blanding‘ has taken (deep) root.
+Yet, as our design agency expands and works with more and more interior designers and various other creative entrepreneurs, we notice that differentiation has become less of a priority, as the trend towards blanding has taken (deep) root.

 With the sea of options that customers have to choose from in modern times, why aren’t more brands taking the opportunity to swim against the tide?

-The rise of generic logos
+The rise of blanding

 The trend is marked by a few key characteristics; most of the logos we come across look remarkably similar – often simple and stripped back designs with generic fonts that lack personality – such as sans serif typefaces, minimal, muted colour palettes and no overly intricate detailing.
 It has become so commonplace that it is often difficult to distinguish one logo from another without taking a closer look.
-And this can be seen in everything from websites to packaging and business cards.
+And blanding can be seen in everything from websites to packaging and business cards.

 We understand the lean towards this aesthetic.
 This look essentially says: “I’m a professional and I can be trusted”.
 It says, “I’m modern, I’m competent, and I’m easy to understand”.